terryaney/Documentation.Camelot/README.md

 **You must use `application.updateOptions( { onConfirm: function() { } } );` syntax versus `view.on("onConfirm.RBLe", function() { } );` syntax when assigning a handler.**  This allows the KatApp framework to automatically dismiss the dialog if no handler is provided.
 If the jQuery `on()` syntax is used, the framework is unable to determine whether or not an event has been assigned and would not be able to automatically dismiss when no special functionality is needed (more so in the `onCancel` handler).

+The `this` reference inside of this handler will be the button clicked.
 <hr/>

 #### onCancel